jaresoles/jaresoles.github.io/_posts/2022-09-11-Up-and-running.md

 Motivation for this blog.

 <p align="justify">
 I have always wanted to have my own blogsite but I could never commit to maintaining one.
-I've tried setting up in at least three (3) blog-hosting domains already with no success- I just couldn't muster enough patience to deal with all the nitty gritty from conceptualization of a cohesive theme to the visual aspects of it.
-Yet here I am, still quite impatient,  but with just enough nonchalance to actually go through with this.
-It is a bit overdue, really.
+I've tried to set up a website on at least three (3) different platforms only to lose the dodgy momentum to actually see them through.
+Whether it was the overwhelming task of conceptualizing a cohesive theme or the frustration of fine-tuning the interface aesthetic, I simply couldn’t muster the patience.
+Yet here I am, still impatient as ever,  but with just enough nonchalance to see this through.
+It is long overdue, really.
 I've put up the same New Year's Eve goal for a handful of years already.
-But this feels nice - creating my first text, in my own blog.
-But I digress.
+But this time feels different, nice, if I name it myself - creating my first post on my very own blog.
 </p>
 <p align="justify">
 My reason for creating a blog is simple: I want to blog for the sake of blogging.
 Tautological but it is what it is.
+That is the core of it.
 </p>
 <p align="justify">
-But if I think seriously and hard, it is because I am strongly impelled to leave something behind and to let the world know of every little thought and idea I have of all weird things in life and in science.
-And I tend to tire really quickly if I have to speak for long durations so I thought blogging would be the way to share my ideas and reflections.
-But now is as good a time as any to warn you: my writing is rusty, my ideas are rough around the edges, and I still need a bit of sharpening up really.
-I am really hopeful that blogging (and publishing publicly) would help by holding me accountable for the quality of my thoughts and the way I communicate.
-I wish that what I will be writing can give sense to some of your curiosities and can inspire a few questions or two.
-Afterall, life (in a scientific and a regular sense) is such an astounding feature of the universe - and you just can't not be intrigued by the stems and gears that drive it.
+But if I think seriously and hard, it is because I am strongly impelled to leave something behind and to pen every reflection and thought about science and life and the wonderful things in between.
+And I tend to tire really quickly if I have to speak for long durations so I thought blogging would be a great way to share my ideas.
+That being said, now is as good a time as any to warn you: my writing is rusty, my ideas are rough around the edges, and I still need a bit of sharpening up really.
+But I am really hopeful that blogging (and publishing publicly) would help by holding me accountable for the quality of my thoughts and the way I communicate.
+My hope is that what I write can spark some curiosity in you, perhaps even inspire a few questions or two or initiate a passionate disagreement.
+Afterall, life (in a scientific and everyday sense) is such an astounding feature of the universe - and you just can't not be intrigued by the stems and gears that drive it.
+There's always something worth pondering about how all of this works.
 </p>
 <p align="justify">

 Anyway, this is becoming too long for an intro.
 But my intentions and motivations should be clear enough.
-I apologize for the layout - I am still really new to this.
-I will work really hard on this project.
+I apologize for the layout and the overall look- it's still a work in progress.
+Thanks for reaching this part of the post!
 </p>

 <p> Data obtained in vivo - <em> Aidan. </em> </p>